Submandibular Gland Cancer

 Magnetic resonance imaging provides more information about soft tissues and their properties.
 An MRI with an intravenous drug (contrast agent) has become an important imaging test to examine a salivary gland tumor.

 Benign tumors of the submandibular salivary gland are well-circumscribed on MRI or CT and do not occupy the surrounding tissues.
-Malignant tumors, on the other hand, often appear in a way that invades the surrounding tissues depending on their location and the borders cannot be clearly identified.
+Malignant tumors, on the other hand, often appear in a way that invades the surrounding tissues depending on their location and the borders cannot be identified clearly.

 In cases where adenoid cystic carcinoma, which has the risk of spreading to distant organs such as the lungs, is diagnosed in the submandibular gland, examinations such as positron emission tomography (PET) or lung CT are required to investigate the presence of metastasis.